plone/volto/docs/source/blocks/core/teaser.md

 ## Custom components in registry

-The Teaser block looks up a couple of components in the registry that you can provide in case you want to modify the default behavior.
+The Teaser block looks up a couple of components in the {ref}`component-registry` that you can provide in case you want to modify the default behavior.

 ### Image component